-I offer work/life coaching, online and in person (I currently split my time between Oxford and New York).
-I work mostly with individuals who are or have been on an academic career trajectory, at any stage from undergraduate to full professor.
-I draw on my own partially-academic career as well as my expertise in mental health, academic skills training, and academic editing to help you work out what isn’t working for you, and then fix it.
+I offer work/life and writing coaching, primarily online and occasionally in person.
+(I currently split my time between Oxford, England, and Santa Barbara, California.)
+I work mostly with individuals who are or have been on an academic career trajectory, at any stage from undergraduate to full professor, on everyday ways of working and living, on career transition, and on specific projects like books, dissertations, and grant proposals.
+I also work with authors and others wanting to make writing a more substantial part of their day-to-day reality.
+I draw on my own partially-academic career as well as my expertise in mental health, academic skills training, and academic editing to help you work out what isn’t working for you, and then fix it—for the good of the projects you care about, as well as your career trajectory and your life.

 If you’d like to listen, here’s a little overview of how I might be able to help you.